Sheepmates: Original novel

+The novel would be read out on radio in 1939.

 Development

 Thring bought the rights to Hatfield's novel in mid 1933.
-He paid a reported £300.
+He paid the author a reported £300.
+By that stage the book had sold 20,000 copies.

 Tom Holt, Efftee's manager, stated that:

 The production of 'Sheepmates' is a decided departure from our policy of adhering to comedy.
 It is a truly remarkable drama of out back Australia, artistically in a class above anything we have yet attempted.
 Though it may not prove as popular as a Wallace comedy, we are satisfied to produce it merely as an example of our ability to handle this class of subject.
 No woman appears in the cast, and for this reason it may be described as 'A Journey's End of the Bush'.

 The movie was meant to be the first shot at Efftee's new studio at Wattle Path Palais, St Kilda, Melbourne.

+Hatfield himself wrote the script.
+There were no female characters in the movie, as had been the case with the book.
+Thring also signed Hatfield to write a stage version.